xquintana/DumpReport/README.md

 ![Report](/screenshots/report.png)

 It begins with the time and date the report was generated.
-Then follow details about the dump itself (path and bitness), the process and the environment of the target machine:
+Then follow details about the dump file (creation time, path and bitness), the process and the environment of the target machine:

 * __CLR Version:__ Version of the loaded .Net framework  (only for dumps with managed code).
 * __Command Line:__ Shows the full command line of the process being debugged, including the arguments.